-My parents were exceptional, well educated people, who raised eight model citizens.
-They were my first clients when I entered the financial services field.
+My parents were exceptional, well-educated people, who raised eight model citizens.
+They were my first clients when I opened my financial services practice.
 Helping my parents solve a large tax problem created by their ex-stockbroker was the catalyst for my career change.
 Prior to that I was working at an insurance company developing financial computer systems.
 My experience helping my parents solidified my desire to help others and become a financial advisor.

 Over many years, I have learned a lot about helping people like you through the estate settlement process.
 The videos on the home page of this website outline the four most important things you should take to heart before embarking on the estate settlement process.
 These principals are universal.
 But they are just the beginning.